Girlset: Name

+"Girlset", the group's current name, was chosen because the girls are "commit[ted] to setting their own, boundless path".

 History

 2023–2024: A2K, debut and opening for Twice

 A2K is a 2023 American reality competition show.
 A2K, short for "America to Korea", was a collaborative project between JYP Entertainment and Republic Records, with the goal of forming the first American girl group using the K-pop system, intended for a global audience.
-The group's name was announced as "Vcha" during the show's final episode on September 22, 2023, alongside the reveal of the six winning contestants.
-Following A2K’s three-month bootcamp in Los Angeles, Vcha completed approximately five months of training at JYPE’s Seoul headquarters in preparation for their debut.
+The group's name was announced as "VCHA" during the show's final episode on September 22, 2023, alongside the reveal of the six winning contestants.
+Following A2K’s three-month bootcamp in Los Angeles, VCHA completed approximately five months of training at JYPE’s Seoul headquarters in preparation for their debut.

-Their pre-debut extended play, SeVit (New Light), was released on September 22, supported by the lead single "Y.O.Universe".
+Their pre-debut digital single album, SeVit (New Light), was released on September 22, supported by the lead single "Y.O.Universe".
 The same day, they performed this song on Music Bank as their first public performance.
 Their second pre-debut single, "Ready for the World", originally the A2K theme song, was released on December 1, 2023.

 The group's official debut single, "Girls of the Year", was released on January 26, 2024, with b-side "XO Call Me".
 In February and March 2024, the group performed as the opening act for a leg of Twice's Ready to Be World Tour, performing in São Paulo, Mexico City, and Las Vegas for a total of five shows.
 On March 10, it was announced that Kaylee would be taking a hiatus due to a health condition.
 The group's second single, "Only One", was released on March 15, with b-side "Favorite Girl."
 In May, Vcha had their first cover story as part of Teen Vogues Girl Group Week.